Box Car Racer: Breakup and aftermath

+Revivals

 In early 2017, DeLonge said in a tweet that he had a pleasant conversation with Barker.
 This stirred rumors that Box Car Racer was reuniting.
 The rumors grew when on May 8, 2017, DeLonge made a tweet asking fans who should guest feature on an album if one were to be made.
 However, no announcement has been made regarding a reunion since then.
+In 2018 DeLonge and Barker started to work on a new Box Car Racer song in secret.
+The recording process circulated between the years 2018 and 2021.
 In late 2020, Barker tweeted that 2021 will be the 20th anniversary of Box Car Racer, this tweet caused a reply from DeLonge who had a humorous response.

-On April 30, 2021, Allison Hagendorf released the 23rd episode of her podcast "Rock This" featuring an interview with DeLonge during which he confirmed that he and Barker had recently recorded a song for the Box Car Racer project that has yet to be released, saying:
+On April 30, 2021, Allison Hagendorf released the 23rd episode of her podcast "Rock This" featuring an interview with DeLonge during which he confirmed that he and Barker had recently recorded a song for Box Car Racer that had yet to be released, saying:

 In February 2023, Barker confirmed in a Twitter post that the song would "never" be released, only to announce a month later that it would be released on the forthcoming Blink-182 album instead.
+In an interview with Zane Lowe, Barker and DeLonge confirmed the song ultimately became the One More Time... track "Terrified."
+Blink-182 performed the first verse and chorus of "There Is" during their One More Time Tour in 2024.